Saint Dominic in Soriano: A description of the painting

 And the figure in that Picture, which is five palms high and four broad, in his right hand holds a book, and in his left a lily, is of medium stature, of handsome aspect, but venerable, and mortified, with somewhat sharply defined features; his nose is aquiline; his hair is mostly white; and the rest, like that of his beard, reddish; his face is very white, as if he was at one with pallidity: his eyes are most serene, and follow you everywhere you go, inducing a mild feeling of terror: his garments and habit do not extend down to his heels, thus displaying his feet clad in black shoes: and, in conclusion, the whole Picture exhibits nothing but celestial, and divine, workmanship.

+The repainted image now preserved in Soriano Calabro is larger than life size, and – unlike the original painting – depicts the saint beardless and standing in front of a brick wall.

 Artistic representations

 The miraculous origin of the portrait seems to have been a significant topic for religious art in 17th-century Italy and Spain, as evidenced by the number of paintings described later in this section.
 It is uncertain which, if any, of the painters had seen the original.
 Those paintings are consistent in showing Dominic slightly less than life-size, full length, wearing his habit, with book and lily, thus generally conforming to Fra Frangipane's 1634 description; but differ in detail.
 They are also consistent in another way: all show the three saints exhibiting the open painting to one or more friars.

 Examples (with provenance, where known) include (arranged approximately by date):